Muse from Romancing Sa Ga 3. Surprisingly enough, she is one of the better characters to recruit after she is cured of her sickness.

 Yonah from NieR, who is infected with the Black Scrawl Virus, prompting her father/brother (depending on which version you buy) to go out and fight his way to finding a cure.
 Later on, it is revealed that Kaine is also infected.

 Patchouli Knowledge from Touhou is really sick.
-She suffers from asthma, anemia, and Vitamin A deficiency because of her refusal to leave the library she lives in for centuriesnote and also because of all the poisonous chemicals that she uses for her magic.
-This is used to justify her inconsistent power level; when she's an Extra Boss in one game, she explains beforehand that her asthma has cleared up.
+She suffers from asthma, anemia, and Vitamin A deficiency because of her refusal to leave the library she lives in for centuriesnote and also because of all the poisonous chemicals, such as mercury and arsenic, that she uses for her magic.
+This is used to justify her inconsistent power level; when she's the midboss of the Extra Level in Embodiment of Scarlet Devil, she explains beforehand that her asthma has cleared up.

 In the JRPG Lost Odyssey the player can acquire an ingame codex entry of the maincharacters past experiences.
 One in particular centers around an Ill Girl whom liked to hear his stories of far off places when ever he stopped by.
 The codex ends with the last encounter with this Ill Girl has her comatosed and on the brink of dying when he arrives to tell her one last final story.